Alton Community Unit School District 11

 Alton Community Unit School District #11 in Madison County, Illinois is a public school district consisting of seven elementary schools, one high school, one middle school, an early childhood center, and an alternative education school.

-They have a high school football team that play frequent games.
+It covers the vast majority of Alton, as well as all of Godfrey and pieces of East Alton and Wood River.

 History

-The starting salary for a decreed teacher in the District in 1972 was about US$7,500 per year.
+The starting salary for a decreed teacher in the district in 1972 was about US$7,500 per year.